 Here’s how to do it:

-• After that, use a sufficient amount of pre-shave oil before applying the shaving cream.
+- After that, use sufficient pre-shave oil before applying the shaving cream.

 Translucent creams are the best to use since you can see where you pass the razor.